 Why Trust Me

-Born and raised in the mountains of Colorado, I’ve been skiing almost as long as I’ve been able to walk.
+I’ve been skiing almost as long as I’ve been able to walk.
 I have skied all over the world and have decades of experience skiing on, testing, and reviewing different skis and skiing equipment.
 I conducted thorough research on the Outdoor Research Trailbreaker II pants and spoke with a few sales reps who are familiar with their performance.

 The Outdoor Research Trailbreaker II pants are a comfortable and breathable ski pant specifically built to meet the needs of any skier who likes to venture into the backcountry.
 They are flexible and breathable, two traits you need for touring.
 However, the soft shell build makes them a little more vulnerable to extreme weather conditions.